Growing Tomatoes in Hanging Basket not only takes less space but also allows you to enjoy the fresh and juicy harvest all year round!

 - Cover it with mulch to stop evaporation.

-- Don’t hang your basket at windy spot & find tough structure to hang it.
+- Don’t hang your basket at a windy spot and find a stable structure to hang it.

-- If grown in dried conditions, tomatoes split up.
+- If grown in drier conditions, tomatoes split up.
 Do regular watering.

 Asking questions are actually pleasant thing if you are not understanding